ashleyalee/DH110/assignment3/README.md

 ## Reflection

 I enjoyed the contextual inquiry process because it gave me the freedom to make observations and learn from my target user without being as intrusive and hands-on as in the initial Usability Testing assignment.
 The opportunity to ask questions in this interview allowed me to learn a lot more about my target user and their habits in relation to the solution I am trying to implement.
 My interviewee was very verbal, which allowed me to better understand her ideas and thought process when using the product.
 As I went through all the discussion questions and activities, I was able to gain a new perspective into the user experience and erase any assumptions I may have had about my targt user or expectations that I had coming into this interview.
-I was able to learn a lot more than expected, and I gained a wealth of valuable information that will help me to better understsand and improve my solution.
+I was able to learn a lot more than expected, and I gained a wealth of valuable information that will help me to better understand and improve my solution.
+For example, I did not consider that my user would struggle with the legitimacy of sellers on virtual second-hand shops.
+This gave me more perspective and opened my eyes to other aspects of the user experience.

+Moving forward, I want to be sure to continue ensuring that my participant is actively engaging in the activities by providing commentary, since I was able to gain a lot of insight from this specific interview.
+I also want to make sure to adhere to the script, since it was easy to deviate from it and ask followup questions when needed.
+I can also try to improve my script so that some of the questions aren’t redundant.